The training route to becoming a solicitor is changing. From September 2021, the new SQE route will be introduced.

 The Solicitors Regulation Authority has introduced a new training route for law and non-law graduates who want to qualify as a solicitor.

-From September 2021, the Solicitors Qualification Exam (SQE) will require all graduates to sit two exams - the SQE 1 & SQE 2.
+The Solicitors Qualification Exam (SQE) requires all graduates to sit two exams - the SQE 1 & SQE 2.

 The SQE 1 will comprise two assessments that test an aspiring solicitor’s ability to apply legal knowledge and their practical legal skills.